mrTimGilroy/ProdArmTemp/README.md

 Files.
 DepWinVMToVNET.json is a fairly full feature build of a Windows 2012R2 Server to an existing VNET in the same resource group.

-(Dependency on creation of VNET and Subnets along with a storage account for diagnostics, log files and Performance monitoring.
+Dependency: VNET and Subnets & KeyVault along with a storage account for diagnostics, log files and Performance monitoring.

   Option on 2 Sizes:
     Small 'Standard_B2ms'